CFBD/cfb-api/.github/CONTRIBUTING.md

 * Open a new GitHub pull request with the patch.

 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

-* Before submitting, please read the [Contributing to Ruby on Rails](https://edgeguides.rubyonrails.org/contributing_to_ruby_on_rails.html) guide to know more about coding conventions and benchmarks.

 #### **Did you fix whitespace, format code, or make a purely cosmetic patch?**